 The operation of Tokyo Electron consists of segments by products and services based on business units (BUs), and Tokyo Electron identifies as a reportable segment, "semiconductor production equipment (SPE)" and "flat panel display (FPD) production equipment".

 Products of the SPE segment consist of coater/developers, etch systems, deposition systems, cleaning systems used in wafer processing, wafer probers used in the wafer testing process and other semiconductor production equipment, such as wafer bonders/debonders.
 The SPE segment principally develops, manufactures, and sells such products, and provides services related to them.

-Products of the FPD production equipment segment consist of coater/developers, etch/ash systems used in the manufacture of flat panel displays and inkjet printing systems used in the manufacture of OLED displays.
+Products of the FPD production equipment segment mainly consist of etch/ash systems used in the manufacture of flat panel displays.
 The FPD production equipment segment principally develops, manufactures, and sells such products, and provides services related to them.